-Technical Competence required by: An ability to discuss the general principles of the competences being assessed An ability to describe the practical aspects of the competence being assessed An ability to demonstrate the practical competences being assessed
+Technical Competence required by: An ability to describe the practical aspects of the competence being assessed An ability to demonstrate the practical competences being assessed

 Assessor

 Internal Verifier

 External Verifier

 Assessment Environment

 The PEO Level 1 and 2 units are intended to have a wide application throughout the engineering sector.
 It is necessary therefore to have a flexible approach to the environment in which the units are delivered and assessed.